webosose-emulator/build-webos/README.md

    - After import you can start the emulator

 If you rebuild emulator then please remove previous imported machine before importing newly build image
-   - Start virtualbox and select ose-virtualbox-github-3dAccel
+   - Start virtualbox and select ose-virtualbox-github
    - Choose remove with right mouse click and then select "Delete all files"

 Images